11 Types of Lumps, Bumps and Lesions Under Your Dog’s Skin

 Lipomas are benign fatty tumors and don’t contain very many cells of any kind.
 They are mostly little bags of fat that don’t become cancerous.

 Not all dogs get lipomas.
 They are most common in mixed breed dogs, Weimaraners, Doberman Pinschers, German Pointers, Springer Spaniels, miniature Chihuahuas, and Labrador Retrievers.
-Dogs that are over nine years old are 17 times more likely to develop lipomas as dogs under six years old.
+Older dogs that are over nine years in age are 17 times more likely to develop lipomas as dogs under six years old.
 Dogs that are overweight are nearly twice as likely to develop lipomas as normal-weight dogs.

 Your dog won't need treatment for lipomas unless they interfere with activity.
 But only your vet will know for sure that a lump under the skin is a lipoma.